-In 2014, fish surveys were conducted at threes sites on the James RIver between Delaware Town Access and Galena.
-Survey results indicated that the black bass population consisted of approximately 66 percent smallmouth Bass, 25 percent spotted Bass, and 9 percent largemouth bass.
-The 2014 survey also indicated that about 57 percent of the smallmouth bass population was greater than 12" and 17 percent was above 15".
+In 2014, fish surveys were conducted at three sites on the James RIver between Delaware Town Access and Galena.
+Survey results indicated that the black bass population consisted of approximately 66 percent smallmouth bass, 25 percent spotted bass, and 9 percent largemouth bass.
+The 2014 survey also indicated that about 57 percent of the smallmouth bass population was greater than 12 inches and 17 percent was above 15 inches.
 The largest smallmouth bass sampled in the 2014 survey was 18.6 inches.
-Anglers are likely to catch spotted bass between 12-14" and largemouth bass between 12"-18"in the lower reaches of the James River, downstream of Kerr Access.
+Anglers are likely to catch spotted bass between 12-14 inches and largemouth bass between 12-18 inches in the lower reaches of the James River, downstream of Kerr Access.
 Soft plastic baits including tubes, grubs, and worms and crayfish-patterned crank baits are very productive when fished around boulders and woody debris.
-Density and size structure of Ozark bass (Goggle-Eye) looks good for 2015 with 57 percent of the population greater than 7" and 20 percent of the population greater than 8" in 2014, but very few fish over 10" were observed.
+Density and size structure of Ozark bass (Goggle-Eye) looks good for 2016 with 57 percent of the population greater than 7 inches and 20 percent of the population greater than 8 inches in 2014, but very few fish over 10 inches were observed.
 Anglers should fish small grubs and jigs around stumps and boulders.
-Longear sunfish are abundant, although most are within the 3"-5" range.
+Longear sunfish are abundant, although most are within the 3-5 inch range.
 Channel catfish are very abundant within the middle and lower river and can be caught with live or prepared baits.
 Gigging for sucker species can be good throughout the season, but is influenced by water level and water clarity.
 Walleye were stocked in the James River in 2003-2005 and again in 2010 and 2013.
-The 2014 walleye survey found that the majority of walleye fall between 15"-22".
+The 2015 walleye survey found an abundance of walleye in the 15-22 inch range in the river downstream of Galena.
 There have been several angler reports of walleye caught in the James River from Table Rock Lake upstream to the Delaware Town Access.
 If the James River rises enough, paddlefish will migrate upstream from Table Rock Lake.
 The extent and duration of migrations are dependent upon river flows, but can extend for several miles upstream.
 White bass make a spawning run up the James River in March and April and can be caught in the James River through late summer.
 Public access points can be found at: http://go.usa.gov/NNv.